 Fighting For You

 Criminal accusations carry serious repercussions and when such aggresssive charges are placed on you, you need equally aggressive attorneys to protect your rights and civil liberty.
 Regardless of whether you have been accused of a Class E misdemeanor crime or a Class A felony crime, you should never be without legal representation in the courtroom.
-When you contact a criminal attorney about your case, make sure that the attorney has handled similar cases before and ask for information on their past case results.
-The right lawyer for your case will have a thorough understanding of the law and a passion for helping clients obtain the most favorable outcomes.
+When you contact a criminal defense attorney about your case, make sure that the attorney has handled similar cases before and ask for information on their past case results.
+Our Maine criminal defense attorneys for your case will have a thorough understanding of the law and a passion for proving your innocence or helping clients obtain the most favorable outcomes.
 Contact us today for a free consultation.
 We have locations throughout the state including Biddeford, Portland and Sacco.